kwonyounggu/optom-connect/codconnect/README.txt

  After converting a file successfully, when you upload an anther file, there is an error 'containing all the previous data' with 404 as follows
  [INFO componentDidUpdate(...) of convertMROtoCSV.jsx] nextProps.rootReducer:  {lang: "kr", fetching: false, fetched: true, data: {…}, error: Error: Request failed with status code 404
     at createError (webpack:///./node_modules/axios/lib/…}

+ Checking if the health care provider number is not being used by someone. -- It seems ok as long as it is used with another login person